 Financing needs and investment planning

-An analysis of available financing instruments shows that, despite the significant funds already allocated for military mobility, the investment needs far exceed the available resources.
-The European Court of Auditors warns that funding remains insufficient and lacks strategic focus.
+Analysis of available financing instruments shows that, despite the substantial funds already allocated to military mobility, investment needs far exceed available resources.
+The European Court of Auditors warns that financing remains inadequate and lacks strategic focus.
 Experts believe the German government should establish a fund of at least €30 billion to finance the most urgent modernizations.

 The BraveTech EU initiative, with its €100 million budget, represents only a small fraction of the estimated total need.
-However, it can act as a catalyst for further investment by demonstrating successful technologies and concepts that can then be implemented on a larger scale.
-The initiative's two-phase structure, with a seed phase in autumn 2025 and a scale-up phase in 2026, allows for the gradual development and scaling of promising projects.
+However, it can act as a catalyst for further investment by showcasing successful technologies and concepts that can then be implemented on a larger scale.
+The initiative's two-phase structure, with a seed phase in autumn 2025 and a scale-up phase in 2026, allows promising projects to be developed and scaled gradually.

 Impact on European competitiveness